otrv4/otrv4/otrv4.md

   This is the state used when a participant is waiting for an Auth-I message.
   This state is entered after sending an Auth-R message.

+WAITING_DATA_MESSAGE

+  This is the state used when a participant is waiting for a Data message (that can be a "heartbeat" message) to be sent.
+This state is entered once the Auth-I or the Non-Interactive Auth is received.

 ENCRYPTED_MESSAGES

   This state is entered after the DAKE is finished.
 The interactive DAKE is